apache/flink/docs/setup/config.md

 ### Resource Manager

 - `resourcemanager.rpc.port`: The config parameter defining the network port to connect to for communication with the resource manager.
+By default, the port of the JobManager, because the same ActorSystem is used.
+Its not possible to use this configuration key to define port ranges.

 ### Other